kelayaraja/pega/login/README.md

 # Custom Annotations

-WithBrowser - its Class level annotation to specify on which browser test needs to be run FlushCookies - Test level annotation to delete cookies before/after the test run AddWebScrapperCookie - Test level annotation to add cookies which is same as scrapper login
+WithBrowser - its Class level annotation to specify on which browser test needs to be run.
+FlushCookies - Test level annotation to delete cookies before/after the test run.
+AddWebScrapperCookie - Test level annotation to add cookies which is same as scrapper login.

 # Test Environment